The short answer is no. But there’s more you should know before jumping into your first workout.

 What if you already have a health condition?
 Physical activity is safe—and beneficial—for almost everyone, including people with diabetes, arthritis, and osteoporosis, according to the latest fitness guidelines.
 The key is working with your doctor to find the right plan for you.

-Once you have your instructions for safe exercise, taking group classes led by certified instructors, like SilverSneakers, or working with a certified personal trainer can help you learn proper form and gain confidence in your exercise abilities.
+Once you have your instructions for safe exercise, taking group classes led by instructors or working with a certified personal trainer can help you learn proper form and gain confidence in your exercise abilities.
 Tell instructors and trainers about any conditions, injuries, or concerns you have so they can tailor moves for your needs.

 This beginner’s guide to the gym is also packed with useful tips.
 And if you’re not able to get to a gym, you still have plenty of fitness options.
 Find strength, flexibility, and walking workouts for all fitness levels on the SilverSneakers GO app (free, iOS and Android).